MicrosoftDocs/powerquery-docs/powerquery-docs/working-with-duplicates.md

 # Working with duplicate values
 In Power Query, you can easily work with duplicate sets of values through transformations that can remove duplicates from your data or can easily filter to duplicates only so you can focus on those.

-For this article, we will be using the following table with the columns id, Category and Total to demonstrate how to perform the Remove and Keep duplicates operations in Power Query:
+For this article, the examples will be using the following table with the **id**, **Category**, and **Total** columns to demonstrate how to do the remove and keep duplicates operations in Power Query.

 ![Initial sample table](images/me-working-with-duplicates-initial-table.png)